 4 Important elements of your landing page

-Further down I will show you exactly how to build this using inexpensive website software.
-I have an option for users on word press and users who do not have a website yet.
+Further down, I will show you exactly how to build this site using inexpensive software.
+I have an option for users already on WordPress and for users who do not have a website yet.

 Above the fold

-We already spoke a little bit about the above the full section.
-In addition to the above elements you also can add a video here.
+We already spoke a little bit about the above the fold section.
+In addition to the above elements, you also can add a video here.

 If the video does not fit in this section, it’s great to use it below.
 If you don’t have a video for your campaign yet, that’s okay you can add it later.

 You may be surprised at how few items are on the page.
-This is on purpose as the main objective is to get users to input their email in.
-You do not want to create a lot of distractions on your page, everything should drive the user towards the action of giving you their email.
+This is done on purpose as the main objective is to get users to input their email in.
+You do not want to create a lot of distractions on your page.
+Everything should drive the user towards the one act of giving you their email.

 Show me the benefits

-If users have not given you their email after the section above the fold they will continue to scroll, this means that they are not convinced and we need to continue to make the case for them.
+If users have not given you their email after the above the fold section and they continue to scroll, this action means that they are not convinced.
+We need to continue to build the case for them.

 In this section, you want to provide a ton of value to the reader.
 Don’t tell them the features of your campaign, but tell them the benefits.
 Not only the benefits to them as a backer but the benefits to the greater community.